 - Protein Powder: Swap for ¼ cup almond flour or peanut flour for protein pancakes without protein powder — you’ll want to cut the milk in half as well.

-- Butter: fry you protein powder pancakes keto in whatever mild oil or ghee you’d prefer.
+- Butter: fry your protein powder pancakes keto style by using whatever mild oil or ghee you’d prefer.

 Totally!
 Simply swap the peanut butter for cream cheese, and you’ve got creamy and delicious low carb cream cheese pancakes.